Earth Day Along the Wasatch

 Roundtable Tuesday: The Abounding Queerness, Poetry of Nature

-Katharine Coles, poet, Distinguished Professor, and co-Director of the Utah Symposium in Science and Literature, will moderate the conversation on April 22.
+Poet Katharine Coles, distinguished professor and co-director of the Utah Symposium in Science and Literature, will moderate the conversation on April 22.
 Limited free copies of Forest Euphoria: The Abounding Queerness of Nature will be available at the event, first-come, first-served.

 • Apr 22: Science + Literature: Curiosity, Connection & Coexistence | 7 PM @ Aline W. Skaggs Biology Building (Rm 210), 257 S 1400 E, SLC.
 Featuring Science + Literature–honored author Patricia Ononiwu Kaishian in conversation with Katharine Coles.
 Mycologist Patricia Ononiwu Kaishian blends science writing and memoir in her debut work of nonfiction, Forest Euphoria: The Abounding Queerness of Nature, a 2026 Science + Literature selected title